jetbrains-academy/javascript-fullstack-course/Introduction/web_app_arch/task.md

 <img src="images/mern.png">
 </div>

-Such a description conveniently demonstrates which technologies are used for which parts of the project.
+This naming convention conveniently demonstrates which technologies are used for different parts of the project.
-Moreover, if technologies are independent of each other, we can replace, for example, MongoDB with another database or React with another frontend framework.
+Moreover, if technologies are independent of each other, we can replace, for example, MongoDB with another database, or React with a different frontend framework.

-We will be paying little attention to the database in our course, so we can say that we will be using **ERN-stack**.
+In this course, we will pay little attention to the database layer.
+Therefore, we can say that we will be working with an **ERN-stack**.

 ### From the backend to the frontend
 In the first half of this course, we'll focus on building the backend.
-The educational frontend will be provided to simplify development and allow convenient testing, you are free to explore it.
+To simplify development and for convenient testing, an educational frontend will be provided for you.
+You are free to explore it!

-By the second half of the course, you’ll have a clear understanding of how the backend works, and you'll be ready for the frontend development.
+By the second half of the course, you’ll have a clear understanding of how the backend works, and then you'll be ready to dive into frontend development.

 # TODO: update this file before release